 📋 Substitutions and variations

-- Maple Extract: if you don't have maple extract you can simply go without or add other fun extract flavours like almond, banana or coconut.
+- Maple Extract: if you don't have maple extract you can simply go without or add other fun extract flavors like almond, banana or coconut.

-- Sweetener: if you don't have brown swerve or sukrin gold sweetener you can use regular erythritol or your other favourite sweeteners but the tarts will be much lighter and lose a lot of that caramel colour and flavour.
+- Sweetener: if you don't have brown swerve or sukrin gold sweetener you can use regular erythritol or your other favorite sweeteners but the tarts will be much lighter and lose a lot of that caramel color and flavour.

-Another favourite recipe of mine that uses a similar pastry crust is my Keto Quiche Lorraine.
+Another favorite recipe of mine that uses a similar pastry crust is my Keto Quiche Lorraine.

 👨🏻🍳 Top tips and serving suggestions